 Paris Museum Pass: If you want to see a number of museums and cultural sites while in the City of Light, you may well want to consider purchasing an all-in-one pass.
 This 2,4, or 6-day pass gives you access to over 60 museums, and in many cases, offers skip-the-line options at many of these institutions.
 Check prices and more information here.

 Wear comfortable shoes: When visiting any European capital city, comfortable shoes are a must.
 And Le Marais arrondissement of Paris is no exception.
 Be sure to leave your high heels at home as there are plenty of cobbled streets, especially on these free walking tours of Paris.
-I personally recommend these shoes as they go well with both jeans and dresses.
+I personally love these shoes as they go well with both jeans and dresses.
 I would also add that any kind of tennis shoes, i.e. ones like these, are really practical for wandering around the city.

 Book your Paris accommodation well in advance: If you’re planning a trip to Paris, then you should bear in mind that it’s an extremely popular destination all year round.
 This means that you should probably book your hotel/ hostel/ guest house well in advance.
 You can find the best deals for Paris accommodation here.